phunkyg/ReaControl24/README.md

 By default, the daemon will attempt to use the first active Ethernet adapter found in the system.
 It will also set up its listener on the first IP address of that adapter.
 The OSC client will do much the same, but it will only use the IP address as it doesn't require the network adapter name.
-Log files will be created in a 'logs' subdirectory relative to where the processes are ran from.
+Log files will be created in a new subdirectory in the users temp directory.
+This will vary according to your platform and username.

 All this can be changed by use of command line parameters.
 Use the --help switch to get the current definition and defaults.